vrenkens/nabu/README.md

 run decode --expdir=<expdir> --recipe=<recipe> ...
 ```

-The pseudo likelihoods can the be found in \<expdir\>/decode/decoded/alignments.
+The pseudo likelihoods can the be found in &lt expdir &gt/decode/decoded/alignments.

 You can then do the Kaldi decoding and scoring with: